Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 ### Configuration for Refined Search

 To enable this feature, go to Admin -> Stage -> (desired trac) -> Folder Actions -> View All Documents.
 Scroll to Additional Configurations and turn the "Enable Additional Searching" switch to "ON".
 Once active, this feature uses the View All Documents search configuration and the configured query type.
 This feature allows the user to select one document object type to perform the refined search on.
 The object types available are selected from the search config's attribute search.
-The displayed form for each object type can be set in the attribute search config. **Additional Searching is not supported for the getChildren query type and does not support searching on folder object types**
+The displayed form for each object type can be set in the attribute search config.

+**Note:** Additional Searching is not supported for the getChildren query type and does not support searching on folder object types.